atlas-bi/website/src/docs/automation_hub/tasks.md

 The option "Include Query Headers" will include/exclude column headings from the output.

 A query location must be chosen.
-The query can be loaded from SFTP, FTP, SMB, Gitlab, WebURl (for example, github + access token), or can be entered directly into EM2.
+The query can be loaded from SFTP, FTP, SMB, Gitlab, web url (for example, github + access token), or can be entered directly as "source code".

+{% admonition
+   "note",
+   "Note",
-.. note:: Queries will be modified at runtime.
+   "Queries will be modified at runtime.
 A preview of the modifications is available on the Task Details page.
-For example, "using" statements are not allowed in ODBC, so tables must be fully qualified, or a db specified in the connection.
-EM2 will automatically remove unauthorized statements in SQL queries.
+For example, ``using`` statements are not allowed in ODBC, so tables must be fully qualified, or a db specified in the connection.
+The app will automatically remove unauthorized statements in SQL queries."

-Query Parameters can be added.
-These will override what is set at the project level and will follow the same format.
-See :ref:`project_parameters`
+%}

-SQL Server queries will do a row count as the queries run and will log the current row count to the task log.
+SQL queries will do a row count as the queries run and will log the current row count to the task log.

+There is an option to save queries from Gitlab and web urls when the app runs, and if there is ever a connection issue pulling the code, the cached version will be used.
+The sql is cached before parameters are inserted so parameters will continue to work.

 ### FTP/SFTP/SMB